nerc-project/nerc-docs/docs/openstack/openstack-cli/launch-a-VM-using-openstack-CLI.md

 ## Associating a Floating IP to VM

-To Associate a floating IP to VM, first get the unused floating IP using the following command:
+To Associate a Floating IP to VM, first get the unused Floating IP using the following command:

 ```sh